Brian-Guo5408/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Xinyu Guo is a Master student of Biostatistics at Johns Hopkins Bloomberg School of Public Health.
+Xinyu Guo is a master student of Biostatistics at Johns Hopkins Bloomberg School of Public Health.
 His research interests include nonparametric estimation, statistical learning, and bioinformatics.